-Any current full or part-time student or employee of Nicholls State University (NSU) may request health care from University Health Services.
-NSU employees may receive healthcare for acute illnesses.
+Any current full or part-time student of Nicholls State University (NSU) may receive health care from University Health Services.
+For a fee, NSU employees may receive healthcare for acute illnesses.
 NSU employees are also able to access UHS for work-related injuries, filing incident reports, blood pressure checks, and they also may participate in health/wellness screenings or programs as offered.
 Retired NSU employees may also participate in wellness and screening events.

-Visitors to the NSU campus may access UHS for healthcare related to injuries, emergency healthcare needs, and acute illnesses which occur on campus.
+Visitors to the NSU campus may access UHS for healthcare related to injuries, emergencies, which occur on campus.

 IV.
 Description of Services

 University Health Services is an ambulatory health care facility which treats acute illnesses and any sudden onset of symptoms of a chronic illness or disease.
 Patients with chronic or long-term health problems will be referred to the appropriate physician or health care agency.
 As an element of the University’s Early Return to Work Policy, UHS will evaluate and, within the department’s scope of services, treat employees who are injured while on the job.

 University Health Services’ Health Education Office coordinates and promotes various educational sessions and activities on the NSU campus.

 V. Appointment Scheduling Procedures

 All patients requesting to see a nurse or doctor/nurse practitioner should schedule an appointment in advance.
 (See Appointment Books) Doctor/nurse practitioner appointment availability varies by day and by semester.
 Nurse appointments are available all day.

 When scheduling an appointment, it must be determined if it is a nurse appointment or a doctor/nurse practitioner appointment.
 Appointments such as TB skin test, Hepatitis B vaccine, and blood pressure checks are considered routine appointments that can be scheduled for a nurse.
 Most other presenting problems should be scheduled for a doctor/nurse practitioner appointment.
 If the patient can only come in when the doctor/nurse practitioner is not available or has an emergency condition an appointment with a nurse should be scheduled.